one-giant-leap/training-with-power/GLOSSARY.md

 strokes per minute

-## TP
+## FTP

-Threshold Power represents the exercise intensity at which lactate begins to accumulate in a person's blood (i.e. lactate threshold)
+Functional Threshold Power represents the exercise intensity at which lactate begins to accumulate in a person's blood (i.e. lactate threshold)

 ## TT